5 Simple Tips Against Perfectionism

 Anyone who realizes that mistakes are inevitable and learn from them instead of complaining will make it easier to make decisions.
 And those who do less stressed and nervous about their work will also have more time to build networks.
 Less perfectionism is therefore a big plus for the career.

 Many perfectionists have problems with dealing with other people.
 Even if they are self-conscious and self-conscious, perfectionists are, in reality, very uncertain people with a strong tendency towards self-criticism.

 Uncertainty makes those with a penchant for perfectionism overly sensitive to pressure or criticism from the outside, which is why they try to seal themselves off and their confidence in other people is limited.

-And it causes perfectionists to try to keep things under control as uncontrollable events only increase their fear of un-perfect things.
+And it causes the perfectionist to want to have as much control as possible as uncontrollable events only increase their fear of un-perfect things.
 Be aware of this and try to eliminate this stressor as best you can.

 5. Recognizing and eliminating causes of perfectionism

 The causes of the usually deep-seated anxiety and the sometimes even compulsive pursuit of perfectionism lie deeply in childhood: those who receive much praise as early on will later also think self-confidently and optimistically about themselves.
 However, those who are often criticized tend to judge themselves and their own abilities more negatively than is sometimes necessary.

 Anyone who has learned early on that he is praised, or at least not punished, if he always achieves maximum performance, will presumably retain this pattern of behavior with a strong tendency towards perfectionism.
 Little Max, for example, who has written almost five times in mathematics at school, suddenly writes a three.
 A significant improvement.